intersystems-community/PythonGateway/README.md

 # Limitations

-There are several limitaions associated with the use of PythonAdapter.
+There are several limitations associated with the use of PythonAdapter.

 1. Modules reinitialization.
-Some modules may only be loaded once diring process lifetime (i.e. numpy).
+Some modules may only be loaded once during process lifetime (i.e. numpy).
 While Finalization clears the context of the process, repeated load of such libraries terminates the process.
 Discussions: [1](https://stackoverflow.com/questions/14843408/python-c-embedded-segmentation-fault), [2](https://stackoverflow.com/questions/7676314/py-initialize-py-finalize-not-working-twice-with-numpy).
 2. Variables.
 Do not use these variables: `zzz*` variables.
 Please report any leakage of these variables.
 System code should always clear them.
 3. Functions  Do not redefine `zzz*()` functions.
 4. Context persistence.
 Only pickled/dill variables could be restored correctly.
 Module imports are supported.